 Then you might want to take a look at supplements that can help.

-You may be shocked to learn that nutritional deficiencies are not a thing of the past!
+You may be surprised to learn that nutritional deficiencies are not a thing of the past.

 Vitamin B12 Deficiency